-He has got a nicer blurrier background, and it works great when it’s a bit darker outside; pop this one on.
+He has a more excellent blurrier background, and it works great when it’s a bit darker outside; pop this one on.

-You don’t need to have a costly camera for this lens to work out fantastically well.
+You don’t need to have a costly camera for this lens to work out exceptionally well.

 If you have a full-frame camera, this is a 50-millimeter lens.
 However, if you use an APS c sensor, it becomes an 80-millimeter lens.